No Longer Slaves of Sin.

 The law was given to show what sin is and therefore gave us the opportunity to improve the flesh by keeping the law.
 However, in practice, the law made no one perfect for “sin taking opportunity by the commandment, produced in me all manner of evil desire.
 For apart from the law sin was dead” (Romans 7:8).
 In fact, “the strength of sin is the law” (1 Corinthians 15:56).

 So often Christians recognize they are not under law but under grace, however Paul said, “What shall we say then?
 Shall we continue in sin that grace may abound?
 Certainly not!
 How shall we who died to sin live any longer in it?”
 (Romans 6:1-2).
-This is exactly right of course but some of us seem to focus on, and emphasize to ourselves, that even though we are under grace we must not sin, which is interpreted in practice as controlling the flesh in order to stop it sinning.
-Without intending to we bring ourselves under the law and therefore when we sin we feel condemned and shamed.
+This is exactly right of course but some of us seem to focus on, and emphasize to ourselves, that even though we are under grace we must not sin.
+What we should do is focus on the rest of chapter six which explains that we have died to sin because we have been crucified with Christ and now we present the members of our body as slaves of righteousness.
+When, in our own strength, we try not to sin, without intending to we bring ourselves under the law and therefore when we sin we feel condemned and shamed.
 I think the people who suffer this most are often the ones who want to please God most so they try hard to be perfect.
 Their hearts are right but they are going about it the wrong way, what they need most is a revelation from God about grace and also to take their eyes of self and to look to Jesus.
 God wants us to be completely dependent on Jesus for everything.The Spirit of life working within us will achieve the desired state setting us free from the law of sin and death.

 Our every effort to improve the flesh will only increase the power of sin in the flesh and the more we try the worse it gets.
 When God gives us the revelation we need we can only utter, “I thank God----- through Jesus Christ our Lord”.